Canon 1D X Mark II vs 1D Mark II N

 Feature comparison: Canon 1D X Mark II vs 1D Mark II N

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1DX Mark II and the 1D Mark II N are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DX Mark II has a higher magnification than the one of the 1D Mark II N (0.76x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D X Mark II and Canon 1D Mark II N in connection with corresponding information for a sample of similar cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 1DX Mark II has a touchscreen, while the 1D Mark II N has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.